 It is possible to use auditory cues for icon selection.
 This setting allows an AAC user to explore the icons on the screen.
 The first button press provides an output at a reduced volume.
 When the user hears the word they want, a second button press speaks the word at full volume.

 Another way to use hearing to support word selection is to use auditory scanning.
 As the speech generating device moves through a scanning pattern, one voice is used to label navigation and vocabulary.
 When the AAC users activate a switch to make their choice, another voice speaks the message.
 With some devices and apps, the auditory cues can be channeled through an earbud, so that only the AAC user hears them.

 The Use of Touch

-Some AAC users may rely on tactile cues by placing their hand on the edge of the screen, and sliding over to the word they want.
-This may be the case for someone with cortical visual impairment (CVI), who’s functional vision may be variable, depending on the context.
+Some AAC users may rely on tactile cues by placing their hand on the edge of the screen and sliding over to the word they want.
+This may be the case for someone with cortical visual impairment (CVI), whose functional vision may be variable, depending on the context.